NagVis is a visualization addon for the well known network managment system Nagios.

 NagVis can be used to visualize Nagios Data, e.g. to display IT processes like a mail system or a network infrastructure.

-These guidelines should support new developers by coding for or with NagVis.
-The guidelines have to be considered in NagVis 1.x by all developers due to clean up the code.
+These guidelines have been written to assist new developers by coding for or with NagVis.
+The guidelines have to be considered in NagVis 1.x by all developers to keep a clean codebase.

 User two slashes followed by a whitespace for single line comments: